DevExpress-Examples/web-forms-pivot-grid-customize-cell-appearance-via-templates/Readme.md

 **[[Run Online]](https://codecentral.devexpress.com/128577313/)**
 <!-- run online end -->

-This example shows a share of sold units quantity per salesperson.
-This report contains absolute and percent values, and their graphical representation.
+This example shows the share of sold units per salesperson.
+This report contains absolute and percent values and their graphical representation.
 The content of pivot grid cells is replaced via templates, as described below:

 1. A class that implements the [`ITemplate`](https://learn.microsoft.com/en-us/dotnet/api/system.web.ui.itemplate?view=netframework-4.8.1) interface is created.
 2. An instance of the created class is assigned to the [`ASPxPivotGrid.CellTemplate`](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxPivotGrid.ASPxPivotGrid.CellTemplate) property.